CindyBSydney/E-Portfolio-React/README.md

 ![jsx sample code](assets/jsxExample.png)

 - What makes it possible under the hood is createElement. createElement takes in three arguments:
-> 1. Type: The type of element being created, for example a HTML tag like div, span, or a React component.
-In the example above the type is a h1 header.
+> 1. Type: The type of element being created, for example a HTML tag like `div`, `span`, or a React component.
+In the example above the type is a `h1` header.
 > 2. Props: This is an object containing the properties or attributes to be set on the element.
-This includes things like className, id, and event handlers like onClick.
-In the above example, the className is the prop.
+This includes things like `className`, `id`, and event handlers like `onClick`.
+In the above example, the `className` is the prop.
 > 3. Children: This can be a text, another createElement call, or an array of elements for multiple children.
 In the example above, this is represented by the text ‘Hello’.

 9. What is `async`/`await`?

-- `async` Function: When put async before a function, it means this function is asynchronous.
+- `async` Function: When put `async` before a function, it means this function is asynchronous.
 It can perform operations in the background and doesn't block other code from running.
 Essentially, it tells the function to return a promise, a placeholder for the eventual result.
 - For example, when fetching data from a server, await lets other parts of the script continue running while waiting for the data.

 ```js